A basic understanding of puppy development will make raising your puppy a whole lot easier.

 He will start to regulate his own temperature during this period, and also start to feel the urge to pee/poop all by himself so he won't need his momma, or you, to stimulate him to eliminate any more.

 Your puppy is a now a 'toddler' and he'll be very busy learning how to interact with other dogs (both puppies and older dogs) and with other animals and, of course, humans.
+His social skills will improve in leaps and bounds during this stage.

 His momma will start to wean him by refusing to let him nurse for long periods.
-In the wild a wolf or wild dog will regurgitate food for her puppies, the ultimat 'baby food'.
-You don't see this often in domesticated dogs, but some females do it and it's not to be confused with vomiting!
+In the wild a wolf or wild dog will regurgitate food for her puppies, the ultimate 'baby food'.

-There's a lot to be learned from their momma during this puppy development stage.
+There's a lot to be learned from their momma during this stage of puppy development.
 She'll teach him basic 'canine manners' and he will follow her lead in terms of how he reacts to the people and situations he encounters.
-A calm, well-behaved momma dog will usually raise calm, well-behaved puppies but a fearful or aggressive momma may transmit those behaviors to her offspring.

 A puppy will also learn from his litter mates, and one of the most important lessons is 'bite inhibition' - this is basically how hard he can bite without getting in deep trouble!
-This lesson is very important and just one of the many reasons why puppies should remain with their canine families for at least 8 weeks.

 Individual puppies can be given short periods away from their momma and siblings to help them get used to being separated.
 This is a small step towards helping a puppy feel less frantic when he has to leave his doggie family to go to a new home.